dynasmon/dynasfirewall/README.md

   ```bash
   tail -f /var/log/firewall.log
   ```
+- **Command-Line Options:** Use `./firewall --help` to list commands for adding rules, listing existing rules and showing statistics.
 - **Traffic Statistics:** Upon termination, the firewall displays the number of packets blocked and accepted.

 ---